mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 he studied a lot of algorithm because he wanted to make those, you know, yeah.
 Make those interviews. it was just really, really difficult to get your foot into the door.
 Right.
-The people, even that, I mean, you're a, one of those thousand CVS that they are getting daily and, and, they did just go through, right.
+The people, even that, I mean, you're a, one of those thousand CVs that they are getting daily and, and, they did just go through, right.
 So he didn't even, he wasn't even, invited to make the first interview round.
  So there was this, there was this first step that was just so difficult to get in. that there was no, there was not even the chance to prove that, you know, your stuff or something.
-So I think that what you're saying, being.
-Online being not as well, having people remember you and know you, right, showing up in a different way is really something that compliments your chances
+So I think that what you're saying, being online being noticable, having people remember you and know you, right, showing up in a different way is really something that compliments your chances

 **Ben:** [00:08:57] to,